-Your County Commission member's contact information can be found here.
+You can find your County Commission member's contact information here.

 Here is the procedure for citizens attending a County Commission meeting in Knoxville (original language can be found on pages 2, 9, and 20 of the Knox County Commission Rules document).